 Tech Tip for June and July, 2012, is about “Bad Gas”.
 While it sounds like a personal problem, stagnant, untreated, varnished fuel is the single most expensive, preventable, seasonal contributor to poor engine start / poor performance, or no start at all………

-Other photos, are of a Lawn-Boy main nozzle, taken from the pictured black plastic carburetor, that has a “very distinctive throttle control modification”, (pic #4).
-The discoloured fuel residue shown, (pic #1), was also found inside the nozzle, but was soft enough for easy removal, allowing the bleed holes and main passage to be free of old fuel scum, (pic #2).
+The discoloured fuel residue shown, (#1), was also found inside the nozzle, but was soft enough for easy removal, allowing the bleed holes and main passage to be free of old fuel scum, (#2).

-ASIDE: I included a reed plate photo, (pic #10), crankcase side, showing what are called “stuffing blocks”.
+ASIDE: I included a reed plate photo (#10), crankcase side, showing what are called “stuffing blocks”.
 These create more efficient fuel transfer by reducing space inside the crankcase; downward pressure below the rings remained constant.
-A subsequent reed plate design removed these stuffing blocks, in an attempt by engineers to save material costs, that “added” more crankcase space for fuel transfer pressure, by virtue of their absense.
+A subsequent reed plate design removed these stuffing blocks, in an attempt by engineers to save material costs, that “added” more crankcase space for fuel transfer pressure, by virtue of their absence.
 It’s anybody’s guess if there was ever an appreciable loss in engine / mowing performance due to this design change.